EVerest/everest-core/docs/source/how-to-guides/bringup/ac.rst

 If basic AC charging is fully working, it is time for the ISO 15118-2 charging bring-up.
 You can use a simulator for this, but unlike for basic charging, ISO 15118 simulators are quite complex and expensive.
-You can as well use a real car for this.
+You could use a real car for this.

 .. note::